Dayanandon34/jenkins-cicd-pipeline-website/README.md

 This can be useful when you want to grant a user specific permissions or access to resources associated with the "www-data" group, which is often used for web server-related tasks in Linux systems.
 The command essentially adds the user "jenkins" to the "www-data" group without removing them from any other groups they might be a part of.

-usermod: This is the command itself, used to modify user accounts.
+usermod: This is the command itself, used to modify user accounts
 -aG: These are options used with usermod:
 -a: This option appends the user to the supplementary group(s) without removing them from their existing group(s).
 -G: This option specifies the group(s) to which you want to add the user.